 It is advisable not to wax the area treated.
 During the course of treatment, shave if you wish to keep the area hair free, and shave the 1 to 2 days before the treatment.

 What results can I expect to see from Laser or IPL hair removal?

 For a start, you will notice that you do not have to shave as often as the hair growth is slowed down.
 You will also notice that the hair that grows out is finer and the hair becomes sparser.

-I have heard that new hairs may grow after laser treatment has stopped.
+I have heard that new hair may grow after laser treatment has stopped.
 Why is this so if treatment is permanent?

-The reason that new hairs appear is because hair grows in 3 stages.
-The hairs that grow out later may have been in the “sleeping” stage during the laser treatment.
+The reason that new hair appear is because hair grows in 3 stages.
+The hair that grow out later may have been in the dormant stage during the laser treatment.
 During that stage, there is no hair and no pigment so the laser is unable to affect the hair follicle.

-We recommend that once good clearance of hair has been obtained, stop the treatment first and return in future for another treatment when new hairs grow.
+We recommend that once a good clearance of hair has been obtained, stop the treatment first and return in future for another treatment when new hair grows.